PS Placeable 2K build guide

 Be careful, any modifications to electronics can cause harm to you or your device.
 These kits have small parts keep them out of the reach of small children as they could be choking hazards.

 Ok before we begin lets assume you purchased from us, and that you have followed the disassembly guide leading you to this page next.
 All the parts you need for this build are: A PSP, 1 fourteen pin, 2 ten pin, and a custom PSP 2K FFC for the analog stick.
-The BT PCB V2, 3mm LED (any color you want we give blue ones) four M3x20 screws, eight 2x6mm magnets, top, middle, bottom printed shell, PCB bracket, (we include a spacer to replace the thumb stick you can always just leave it in though) 3 shell buttons, 4 rubber feet.
+The BT PCB V2, 3mm LED (any color you want we give blue ones) four M3x18 screws, eight 2x6mm magnets, top, middle, bottom printed shell, 4 special wide head screw for the PCB, the custom ribbon cable bracket, 3 shell buttons, 4 rubber feet.
 You will also need some cable for cutting and soldering in the next steps.
 We do not include loose conductors, feel free to use any that you like.
 Everything else is included in the kits you can. buy from us.

 Lets start with soldering